vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 1999–2000

-The Pātagaṇd

-. igūd

-. em copper-plate grant of the Ikṣvāku king Ehavala
+The Pātagaṇḍigūḍem copper-plate grant of the Ikṣvāku king Ehavala

 Cāntamūla. in: Silk Road Art and Archaeology 6 \(1999–2000\), 275–283.